bluesky-social/atproto-website/content/guides/lexicon.md

 ---
-title: Intro to Lexicon
+title: Lexicon
-summary: Applying Lexicon schemas in ATP method calls and data records.
+summary: A schema-driven interoperability framework
 tldr:
  - Lexicon is a global schema system
  - It uses reverse-DNS names like "com.example.ping()"